Bridging the Gap between Continuous and Informative Discrete Representations by Random Product Quantization: Related Works

 \section{Related Works}

 Speech discretization, also known as speech quantization, was originally designed for compressing speech signals by converting continuous speech representations into sequences of discrete integers, facilitating efficient storage and transmission in communication systems.
 In recent deep learning research, discrete speech tokens have been explored as intermediate representations for various speech processing tasks, demonstrating advantages in both storage and computational efficiency.
-Moreover, these discrete tokens can be seamlessly integrated with text, which is naturally discrete by nature, within Large Language Models (LLMs) \cite{guo2025recent}.
 Recent studies have extensively explored the development of speech discretization methods.
 Based on the type of information contained within speech tokens, they can be broadly categorized into acoustic tokens and semantic tokens, each derived from distinct underlying principles.
-This section provides a brief review of these two types of speech tokens and their respective discretization approaches.
+This section briefly reviews the discretization methods for these two types of speech tokens.
+In particular, we also survey recent work on discrete SSL tokens for spoken language modeling (SLM).